Tilea Campaign Part 33

 Lurching to one side, still dizzied by the magical harm, Biagino glanced instead at the enemy’s other flank.
 There the third bridge had made similar progress, pushed by the dismounted noblemen and flanked by more handgunners.

 Just then he felt the enemy’s magic – not any harm from it, but merely its use.
-The etheric winds flowed through the foe, and he realised the fellow he had spied earlier walking behind the colossus, red robed with a white turban, was their strongest wizard.
+The etheric winds flowed through the foe, and he realised the fellow he had spied earlier walking behind the colossus, red-robed with a white turban, was their strongest wizard.
 Perhaps it was that man who gave the colossus its purpose, directing its mindless activities?
 Again, however, he sensed a burning sourness to the etheric flow, just enough to reveal that the enemy had also suffered harm in their attempts at conjuration.
-At first, he smiled in satisfaction, but that did not last long, for it now occurred to him that something might be tainting the winds of magic, as if to make them noxious, so that his own attempts to cast magic might prove further detrimental to his health.
+At first, he smiled in satisfaction, but that did not last long, for it now occurred to him that something might be tainting all the winds of magic here, making them somehow noxious, so any attempt to cast magic might prove further detrimental to his health.

 (Game Note: In turn 1 alone, in the Undead magic phase a miscast roll of 9 had wounded both undead magic users, then in the Living magic phase a similar miscast result wounded Hakim the wizard and all three priests!)

-Both Biagino and the witch now thought to cure themselves magically of the injuries they had suffered, but Biagino attempt was quelled by the enemy’s countermagic, while the witch simply fumbled the words of her incantation.
+Both Biagino and the sorceress now attempted to cure themselves magically of the injuries they had suffered, but Biagino’s attempt was quelled by the enemy’s countermagic, while she simply fumbled the words of her incantation.
 No matter, he thought, there is plenty of time yet.
-At least the winds were becoming more favourable, or at the least, less dangerous to the caster.
+At least the winds seemed more favourable now, and less dangerous to casters.

 Outside the enemy pushed onwards.
 Unknown to Biagino, Lord Alessio himself commanded his regiment of Sea Wolves, armed with great-swords and clad in plate armour, urging them on as they shoved their burden towards the defences.